lingwei-kong/lingwei-kong.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my homepage.
-Here is my CV.

 I am a Phd candidate in Faculty of Economics and Business at University of Amsterdam.
 I work on econometric theory, and my current research focuses on topics related to weak identification, factor models and asset pricing.

 I am on the job market in 2019-20.